 FDE Pulse extracts structured hiring signals from job description text.
 These signals reveal why companies are hiring FDEs, not just that they are:

-- Immediate start (9 of 134 postings, 7%): The company has an urgent customer deployment need.
-These roles often have a faster interview process and higher starting leverage for candidates.
+- Immediate start (2 of 259 postings, 1%): The company has an urgent customer deployment need.
+These roles often have a faster interview process and a stronger negotiating position for candidates.

 Team Structure Signals